dainst/arachnefrontend/README.md

 git submodule update
 ```

-Subsequent updates can be loaded by running `git pull` inside the directory `con10t`.
+Subsequent updates can be loaded by running `git pull origin master` inside the directory `con10t`.

 ### Running the development server